 IDEA ensures that appropriate measures are taken to verify, on enrollment, that a student is entitled to enroll.
 Any student admitted to IDEA must have records such as report card and/or transcript from the previous school attended to verify his or her academic standing.
 Verification of residency and current immunization records are also required.
-Every student enrolling in IDEA for the first time must present documentation of immunizations as required by the Texas Department of State Health Services.
-Any student without current immunization records on file at the campus, and who is not entitled to provisional enrollment under rules adopted by the Department of State Health Services, will result in the student being excluded from attendance until records are received.
+Every student enrolling in IDEA for the first time must present documentation of immunizations or exemption from such a requirement.
+Any student without current immunization records on file at the campus will result in the student being excluded from attendance until records are received.
+Students shall not be enrolled at IDEA Public Schools until immunization records are received.

-No later than 30 days after enrolling as a first-year student in IDEA, the parent and public school in which the student was previously enrolled shall furnish records that verify the identity of the student.
-These records may include the student's birth certificate or a copy of the student's school records from the most recently attended school.
+No later than 30 days after enrolling in IDEA, the parent and public school in which the student was previously enrolled shall furnish records that verify the identity of the student.
+These records may include the student's birth certificate, or a copy of the student's school records from the most recently attended school.

 Children will not be denied enrollment because they failed to meet this requirement.

-IDEA will forward a student's records on request to the school in which a student seeks or intends to enroll without the necessity of the parents' consent.
+IDEA will forward a student's records on request to a school in which a student seeks or intends to enroll without the necessity of the parents' consent.